wintercms/meta/release-notes/build-447.md

 - Only translate default values when they are strings (not arrays as in the case of default values for Repeaters).
 - Fixed display of the "Clear search" button in various contexts
 - Improved error messages in the YAML parser
+- Fixed issue from Build 444 where tabs and tables were no longer horizontally scrollable on touch devices
+- Fixed issue with simplePaginate using Laravel's translation system for Next & Previous which doesn't work in October
+- Fixed insidious bug where HasOne relationship's `getSimpleValue` would return the key of the parent record, not of the actual related record.
+- Fixed issue introduced in Build 446 where some media URLs would contain the base folder twice in a row
+- Fixed issue with expanding / collapsing the side menu items within the backend settings section

 ## Security Improvements
 - Added escaping to more variables to prevent potential XSS attacks